Ceramic: Semiconductors

 Some ceramics are semiconductors.
 Most of these are transition metal oxides that are II-VI semiconductors, such as zinc oxide.
-While there are prospects of mass-producing blue LEDs from zinc oxide, ceramicists are most interested in the electrical properties that show grain boundary effects.
+While there are prospects of mass-producing blue light-emitting diodes (LED) from zinc oxide, ceramicists are most interested in the electrical properties that show grain boundary effects.
 One of the most widely used of these is the varistor.
 These are devices that exhibit the property that resistance drops sharply at a certain threshold voltage.
 Once the voltage across the device reaches the threshold, there is a breakdown of the electrical structure in the vicinity of the grain boundaries, which results in its electrical resistance dropping from several megohms down to a few hundred ohms.
 The major advantage of these is that they can dissipate a lot of energy, and they self-reset; after the voltage across the device drops below the threshold, its resistance returns to being high.
 This makes them ideal for surge-protection applications; as there is control over the threshold voltage and energy tolerance, they find use in all sorts of applications.
 The best demonstration of their ability can be found in electrical substations, where they are employed to protect the infrastructure from lightning strikes.
 They have rapid response, are low maintenance, and do not appreciably degrade from use, making them virtually ideal devices for this application.
 Semiconducting ceramics are also employed as gas sensors.
 When various gases are passed over a polycrystalline ceramic, its electrical resistance changes.
 With tuning to the possible gas mixtures, very inexpensive devices can be produced.

 Superconductivity

-Under some conditions, such as extremely low temperature, some ceramics exhibit high-temperature superconductivity.
+Under some conditions, such as extremely low temperatures, some ceramics exhibit high-temperature superconductivity (in superconductivity, "high temperature" means above 30 K).
 The reason for this is not understood, but there are two major families of superconducting ceramics.